bluesky-social/bsky-docs/docs/tutorials/creating-a-post.md

   }
 }
 ```
-Since threads of replies can get pretty long, reply posts need to reference both the immediate "parent" post and the original "root" post of the thread.
+Since threads of replies can get pretty long, reply posts need to reference both the immediate parent post and the original root post of the thread.

 Here's a Python script to find the parent and root values:
 ```python